amanapte/five-video-classification-methods/README.md

 Training logs are saved to CSV and also to TensorBoard files.
 To see progress while training, run `tensorboard --logdir=data/logs` from the project root folder.

+The weight files are in the `data/checkpoints` directory.

 ## Demo/Using models
 First place the videos that are to be classified into the `demo` directory present in the `data` directory.
 After ensuring the appropriate weight files are set in the `demo.py` script run it.
 ### Video files should be in AVI format